 The hotel is situated in a fairly quiet area with a lovely canal across the street, which we enjoyed walking along each day to get to the tram stop.
-You can see in the photo above, Corendon Vitality Hotel in the background behind the trees.
+You can see in the photo above that the Corendon Vitality Hotel is in the background, behind the trees.

 Entrance & Reception

-Self-check in and outs computers are available in the lobby if you prefer to do this yourself.
+Self-check in and out computers are available in the lobby if you prefer to do this yourself.
 There was also a nice area for relaxing in the lobby.

 Wheelchair Accessible Room #428

-A 42″ flatscreen TV was mounted on the wall and had lots of cool features including YouTube, games, information on spa treatments available, food & drink and Netflix.
+A 42″ flatscreen TV was mounted on the wall and had lots of cool features, including YouTube, games, information on spa treatments available, food and drink, and Netflix.
 I loved relaxing in bed each night and watching Netflix.

 Another great feature in our accessible room was the automatic door entry system.
 The large button on the wall was easy to push and placed at a good height for wheelchair users.
 The curtains were also operated automatically.

 The bathroom was accessed through a sliding door.
 The turn into the bathroom was a little tight for my wheelchair, but it was manageable.
 Once inside the bathroom, I found there was enough space for what I needed.